Reverse Coarse-graining for Equation-free Modeling: Application to Multiscale Molecular Dynamics: Theory

-For efficient parallelization, these equations are formulated in matrix form.
-To achieve that, the entire marcmolecule is represented as a Graph.
-In Graph theory \cite{Chartrand1985}, a set of vertices (atoms) can link in pairs to form edges (bonds).
-To take the non-bonded angle-determining distance ($d_{ik}$) into account, we introduce an adjacency-like matrix $\mathbf{A}$ that captures the location of each atomic index in every constraint equation, i.e., for the $l^{th}$ constraint spanning atoms $i$ and $j$, row $l$ in $\mathbf{A}$ has $+1$ entry at column $i$, and $-1$ at column $j$, while all remaining columns have zero entries.
-The Lagrangian $\mathcal{L}$ of the optimization problem can be written as
+where $D(\mathbf{v})$ denotes a diagonal matrix whose entries are equal to those of vector $\mathbf{v}$, $\mathbf{l}_{\alpha}$ represents a vector of interatomic distances (for the atomic bonds and harmonic angles) computed from the MD phase for each $\alpha$, and $\mathbf{A}$ is an adjacency-like matrix that captures the location of each atomic index in every equation of the FG constraints, i.e., for the $k^{th}$ constraint spanning atoms $i$ and $j$, row $k$ in $\mathbf{A}$ has $+1$ entry at column $i$, and $-1$ at column $j$, while all remaining columns have zero entries (Figure \ref{fig:graph}).
+For convenience, the inter-atomic distance squared was used in the equations of the FG constraints.